Zhura

 Zhura (/ˈzɜrə/ ZUR-ə) is a free, web-based screenwriting software application for writing and formatting screenplays to the film industry standard, as well as other formats.
 Zhura allows users to collaborate on scripts in public or private groups and uses Creative Commons Licensing for all work in the public workspace.

 On March 29, 2010, Zhura announced its merger with Scripped.
-Scripped's CEO, Sunil Rajaraman, remains the company's Chief Executive Officer as of 2022.
+Scripped's CEO, Sunil Rajaraman, remains the company's Chief Executive Officer (CEO) as of 2022.
 The Zhura CEO was Eric MacDonald, a former Cascade Communications engineer.
 Scripped later closed on April 1, 2015 after a catastrophic, irrecoverable data loss.

 Script editor

 Screenplay Template – The script editor provides a built-in screenplay template which formats the document to a standard for scripts as recommended by the AMPAS.
-The screenplay document is composed of seven elements: scene, action, character, dialogue, parenthetical, transition and shot (see image).
-Each element has a specific style to which the script editor conforms as you type.

-Script Formats – Other major script formats for stage play, sitcom, audio drama and comic book are also supported as well as the ability to switch between them.

-Auto-Complete – Characters, scene headings and custom transitions are “remembered” as they are written and “recalled” with tab-completion when a writer starts a new character, scene heading or transition, respectively.

-Multiple Editors – With a collaborative editing model comparable to Google Docs, two or more users can edit the same script simultaneously, regardless of having a different operating system or web browser.
+The screenplay document is composed of seven elements: scene, action, character, dialogue, parenthetical, transition, and shot (see image).
+Each element has a specific style to which the script editor conforms as you type.Script Formats – Other major script formats for stage play, sitcom, audio drama and comic book are also supported as well as the ability to switch between them.Auto-Complete – Characters, scene headings and custom transitions are “remembered” as they are written and “recalled” with tab-completion when a writer starts a new character, scene heading or transition, respectively.Multiple Editors – With a collaborative editing model comparable to Google Docs, two or more users can edit the same script simultaneously, regardless of having a different operating system or web browser.